ghomem/sketch-demo/preparation/README.md

 ## requirements
 This script requires:
 * a working PostgreSQL database reachable on the machine where it is executed
-* credentials that are enough for row UPDATES on this database
+* admin credentials for this database
 * access key/secret pair with write access to the S3 bucket
 * the following apt packages: ```python3-psycopg2```, ```python3-boto3```, ```postgresql-client```
 * the following environment variables: ```SKETCH_DB_USER```, ```SKETCH_DB_PASS```, ```AWS_ACCESS_KEY_ID```, ```AWS_SECRET_ACCESS_KEY```

 ## usage

-In order to use this script the config.py variables must be edited after which the following command can be executed:
+In order to use this script the [config.py](config.py) variables must be edited after which the following command can be executed:
 ```
 python3 sketch_prepare.py [-h] [-c] [-v] number_of_avatars
 ```